GianluDeveloper/OpenRemotePort/README.md

-# Open server remote port
+# Open remote port on server

 This software aims to provide a way to keep only http/https and smtp services available from outside, while at the same time allow legit clients to request port opening on the server.